cloudera/cod-examples/phoenix-odbc-net-read-write/README.md

 This example demonstrates how to create a Phoenix ODBC client with ADO.NET extensions in .NET Framework 4.5.2 and above.

-It uses the standard DSN-less connection string approach to connect to PhoenixDB and to get it working you need to set the following parameters in the connection string based on your environment's connectivity info:
+It uses the standard DSN-less connection string approach to connect to the Phoenix Query Server and to get it  working you need to set the following parameters in the connection string based on your environment's connectivity info:

 - `hostname` : The Phoenix ODBC endpoint hostname without any prefix (http://) or port number,
 - `http_path` : The HTTP path after the hostname,